 We travel on Santos Travelmaster 26alu.
 Santos is a specialized Dutch brand.
 The customized bikes have no chains, but Gates belt drive, no derailleurs but Rohloff Speedhubs, hydraulic Magura HS33 rim brakes, Schwalbe Marthon Supreme tyres, Cane Creek Thudbuster ST seat posts and Brooks leather saddles.
 Both bikes have Tubus carriers (rear), Frans has a front set as well, with an extra bike stand attached to it for stability when parked fully loaded.

 We decided to wear bike helmets a long time ago.
-Some may think this a bit exaggerated, but stories of other cyclists and own experiences have convinced us.
+Some may think this a bit exaggerated, but our own experiences have convinced us.
 It can save your life!
-Besides that a helmet serves well as sun hat, quite necessary in the hotter parts of the world.
-In order to show that wearing a helmet is not a bad idea at all just have a look at the photos of both Frans’ and Eveline’s helmet, both after a crash.
+Besides that a helmet serves well as a sun hat, quite necessary in the hotter parts of the world.
+In order to show that wearing a helmet is not a bad idea at all just have a look at the photos of both Frans’ and Eveline’s helmets, both after a crash.
 Imagine that our skulls had had to absorb the impact instead.

 Frans’ helmet after a crash in a Dutch forest:

 Frans has mounted a rear view mirror on his helmet.

 Or a small mirror on the the handlebar.
 Adds to security!